vicesoftware/truck-scout/README.md

 2. Open [http://localhost:3000](http://localhost:3000) in your browser to see the main application.

 ## Running Tests

+For detailed API testing best practices and step-by-step instructions on running tests, please refer to the [API_TESTING_BEST_PRACTICES.md](docs/API_TESTING_BEST_PRACTICES.md) document.

+> 🤖 **Note:** We've centralized the API testing documentation to enhance AI development workflows and provide a comprehensive guide for developers.
+This approach allows AI agents and developers to quickly understand our testing methodology and reproduce our testing environment while keeping token counts low.

 ### Docker Environment (Recommended for CI/CD)
 ```bash